Meyer Burger Shutters Freiburg Factory, Eyes US Expansion Amid European Losses

 The move involves halting production at the Freiburg site by the first half of March, leading to anticipated cost savings from April onwards.
 However, the company assured that sales activities in Europe remain unaffected, with customers continuing to receive full-product warranties as usual.

-To finance the completion of its facilities in and , Meyer Burger is seeking shareholder approval for a rights issue of up to CHF250m.
+To finance the completion of its facilities in Colorado and , Meyer Burger is seeking shareholder approval for a rights issue of up to CHF250m.
 CEO Gunter Erfurt expressed optimism about the proposal, highlighting its attractiveness to investors seeking opportunities in the burgeoning US solar market.

 “I am pleased that today we are making concrete progress on our approach outlined on January 17,” Erfurt remarked.
 “The rights issue is an attractive proposal to our investors as they can invest into the highly attractive US business where we are positioned to have the potential to grow a profitable business.”